 Inducing labour artificially can cause your contractions to become stronger and more painful than they would naturally be.
 You might need to take epidurals to manage and reduce your pain.

 6. Low Heart Rate

-The primary medications that are used to induce labour, prostaglandin or oxytocin, may cause excessive contractions that can reduce the availability of oxygen to your baby, leading to a lower heart rate.
+The primary medications used to induce labour, prostaglandin or oxytocin, may cause excessive contractions that can reduce oxygen availability to your baby, leading to a lower heart rate.

 The decision to induce labour or not to induce labour artificially depends on the risk of developing complications during childbirth.
 It is entirely based on individual health requirements.
 The risk is assessed based on how long you are overdue in your pregnancy, your age, and how big the baby is.
 Artificial induction of labour should only be considered when there is more risk for the baby to stay in the womb than outside.
 Go for regular check-ups and always consult your doctor to know what is best for you and your baby.
 Have a happy pregnancy!